google-parfait/tensorflow-federated/docs/design/backend.md

-If the [runtime](execution.md#runtime) of a backend is implemented as an [execution stack](execution.md#execution-stack), then the backend can construct an [ExecutionContext](context.md#executioncontext) to provide TFF with an environemnt in which to evaluate an AST.
+If the [runtime](execution.md#runtime) of a backend is implemented as an [execution stack](execution.md#execution-stack), then the backend can construct an [ExecutionContext](context.md#executioncontext) to provide TFF with an environment in which to evaluate an AST.
 In this case, the backend is integrating with TFF using the high-level abstraction.
 However, if the runtime is *not* implemented as an execution stack, then the backend will need to construct a [Context](context.md#context) and is integrating with TFF using the